raspberrypi/style-guide/style-guide.md

 *   No. 1 – see *number one*
 *   Node-RED - a visual tool for wiring the Internet of Things, installed on Raspbian Jessie.
 *   Node.js
-*   NOOBS - New Out Of Box Software, used to easily install an operating system on the Pi.
+*   NOOBS - New Out Of Box Software, used to easily install an operating system on Raspberry Pi.
 *   number one – no hyphen as adjective. *Bagpipes are my number one hate*.
 Abbreviate as *No. 1* if space is tight.
 *   NYC – New York City.
 Use only if space is tight.

 ###O

 *   object-oriented programming
 *   OEM – original equipment manufacturer.
-Preferable to *factory* when talking about the place where the Raspberry Pi is made.
+Preferable to *factory* when talking about the place where Raspberry Pi computers are made.
 *   offline
 *   offshoot
 *   off-screen